Skip to content

 Is Melanotan 2 legal?

-It’s not FDA-approved, and it sits on the FDA’s Category 2 “do not compound” list as of late 2023, a status that didn’t change in the February 2026 HHS announcement.
-It is not a DEA-scheduled controlled substance.
+It’s not FDA-approved, and it sits on the FDA’s Category 2 “do not compound” list, where it’s been since late 2023.
+Worth being precise here: MT-2 is not part of the wave of peptides (BPC-157, TB-500, MOTS-c, and others) that got pulled off Category 2 and reviewed by an FDA advisory committee in April and July of 2026.
+MT-2 is in a separate, later batch, alongside GHK-Cu and a few others, that the FDA has said it plans to bring to its advisory committee by the end of February 2027.
+Until that happens, its status hasn’t changed.
+It’s not a DEA-scheduled controlled substance.
 In the US, personal possession is a legal gray area.
 In the UK, sale and supply are illegal.
 In Australia, the TGA actively seizes shipments.
 No country has scheduled it like a narcotic.

 How does MT-2 compare to tanning beds?